 Authored by: benefitsbclp

 It’s time to ensure year-end qualified plan deadlines are satisfied.
-Below is a checklist designed to help employers with this process, including information regarding the U.S. Supreme Court’s recent decision in U.S. v.
-Windsor regarding the Defense of Marriage Act (“DOMA”) and the impact of this decision on qualified retirement plans.
-This checklist addresses both year-end deadlines and January 2014 deadlines which sponsors of qualified retirement plans may wish to begin preparing for now.
+Below is a checklist designed to help employers with this process.
+This checklist addresses both year-end deadlines and January 2015 deadlines which sponsors of qualified retirement plans may wish to begin preparing for now.

 A. DEADLINES APPLICABLE TO QUALIFIED RETIREMENT PLANS

-- Cycle C Sponsors.
+- Cycle D Sponsors.
 Individually designed plans are on five-year cycles for renewing their determination letters with the IRS.
-For most Cycle C sponsors (i.e., those sponsors with an employer identification number ending in either 3 or 8), the five-year cycle will end on January 31, 2014.
-Generally, governmental plans are assigned to Cycle C. However, governmental plan sponsors may elect Cycle E (i.e., February 1, 2015 to January 31, 2016) by filing their determination letter application in Cycle E rather than in Cycle C. No election form or notice to the IRS is required if a governmental plan sponsor plans to make this Cycle E election.
+For most Cycle D sponsors (i.e., those sponsors with an employer identification number ending in either 4 or 9), the five-year cycle will end on January 31, 2015.
+Generally, multiemployer plans are assigned to Cycle D.

-Non-governmental Cycle C sponsors (and governmental sponsors who do not plan to elect Cycle E) who have not already renewed their determination letter this cycle should be prepared to submit their amended and restated plans to the IRS by no later than January 31, 2014.
+Individually designed plan Cycle D sponsors (and multiemployer plan sponsors) who have not already renewed their determination letter this cycle should be prepared to submit their amended and restated plans to the IRS by no later than January 31, 2015.
 Additional information on timing cycles and determination letters can be found here.

 Plan sponsors should ensure that the required annual notices, if applicable, are sent to participants and beneficiaries on a timely basis.